v12technology/fluxtion/docs/sections/why-fluxtion.md

 isolate your core business logic from the underlying messaging infrastructure.
 This means you're not locked into a single vendor for both message delivery and processing.

-Where Fluxtion will fit your business needs well if any of the following apply
+Fluxtion can be a great fit for your business if any of the following apply

 * Cost-effective Integration of stream processing into an existing system
 * Multiple messaging system inputs must be supported